data-for-health/bc-analytics/README.md

 # bc-analytics
-Combing structured and unstructured data for BC analytics
+Combining structured and unstructured data for BC analytics